Hassan Jallow speaks on...

 So we went to the appeals chamber and asked the appeals chamber of the tribunal to, to find that the occurrence of the genocide is such a well-established and notorious fact that it does not require proof.

 And the appeals chamber agreed with us.
-So immediately then it, it lifted the burden from us for having to lead any more evidence before the tribunal, and before any trial chamber of the tribunal, that the genocide had occurred.
+So immediately then it, it lifted the burden from us of having to lead any more evidence before the tribunal, and before any trial chamber of the tribunal, that the genocide had occurred.

 And so what we now concentrate on is to lead evidence about the involvement of the individual accused in what had happened.
 You can do the same with regard to, to, to these other issues.